aribroo/codewars/README.md

-## My HackerRank Solutions
+## My CodeWars Solutions

-This repository contains my solutions to various coding basic on HackerRank.
+This repository contains my solutions to various coding basic on CodeWars.